Graph Laplacian Learning with Exponential Family Noise: Introduction

-Learning the graph structure underlying a set of smooth signals is a classical problem in GSP.
-Well-established methods optimize a graph representation, usually the graph adjacency matrix or the graph Laplacian, so that the total variation of given signals will be minimal on the learned graph \citep{dong2016learning,kalofolias2016learn,egilmez2017graph,kumar2020unified}.
-However, smooth graph signals are rarely encountered in the real world and one is often required to deal with noisy signals.
+Graph inference is a prominent problem in GSP.
+With only graph signals available, learning the graph structure is possible when imposing various geometric priors on the signals~\cite{Shen2017,Giannakis2018,mateos2019connecting,li2021graph}.
+Arguably the most prevalent is to assume that the observed signals are smooth with respect to the graph to be inferred.
+Established methods usually find the graph adjacency matrix or, more commonly, the graph Laplacian, so that total variation of given signals, a measurement of smoothness, will be minimal \cite{hu2015spectral,dong2016learning,kalofolias2016learn,egilmez2017graph,kumar2020unified}.
+However, smooth graph signals are rare in the real world, and one is often required to deal with noisy signals which contradicts this assumption.
+The smooth model implies that signals are continuous and unbounded, while in the real world, signals can be discrete, categorical, or even binary in extreme cases.
 One way to bypass this problem is to disregard the noise and treat the noisy signals as smooth signals, especially when the noise is assumed to be considerably small.
-Although such compromises may yield satisfying results, it is not always appropriate to ignore the the noise.
-Noisy signals in the real world can be discrete, or even binary in extreme cases, e.g. spiking signals of neurons.
-These noisy signals are nothing like smooth signals, and smoothness is not even properly defined for various data types.
-New graph learning approaches are necessary when the noise cannot be ignored.
+Although such compromises may yield satisfying results, ignoring the noise is not always appropriate.
+In neuroscience, for example, graph learning methods have been successfully applied to fMRI data to learn functional connectivity between brain regions~\cite{hu2015spectral,WANG2020108649,gao2021smooth}.
+However, at the cellular level, electrophysiology recordings consist of binary spiking patterns, and to infer a graph of neurons, i.e. corresponding to their functional or anatomical connectivity, the non-continuous and non-negative nature of spiking signals posits difficulty on the existing smooth graph inference methods.
+When smoothness is not even properly defined, new graph learning approaches are necessary.